Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Val d'Orcia scenic drive: Siena view from the Mangia tower

-We were welcomed by the impressive PIAZZA DEL CAMPO, the one where the PALIO is raced – one of the most extraordinary places I’ve seen in my life.
+We were welcomed by the impressive Piazza del Campo, the one where the Palio is raced – one of the most extraordinary places I’ve seen in my life.

 Siena's piazza del Campo fountain